-On February 2, 2015, Director of Athletic Kevin McHugh announced the appointment of Melissa DeRan, most recently head coach at Union College, as the 12th head coach in the 49-year history of the Bates College varsity women's volleyball team.
+On February 2, 2015, Director of Athletics Kevin McHugh announced the appointment of Melissa DeRan, most recently head coach at Union College, as the 12th head coach in the 49-year history of the Bates College varsity women's volleyball team.

 In her first season at the helm, DeRan led the volleyball program to their most NESCAC victories since 2004 and a spot in the NESCAC Tournament.

 DeRan comes to Bates following a successful four-year stint at Union College, where she led the Dutchwomen to a 22-11 record in 2013, including an appearance in the Liberty League championship match, and a 24-12 mark in 2014.
 Five players from the 2014 team earned Liberty League all-conference honors, and one, libero Katherine Moeller, also received Honorable Mention All-America laurels.

 "I am ecstatic that Melissa will be our new volleyball coach," said McHugh.
 "She brings a wealth of experience and success as a collegiate head coach but, just as importantly, Melissa is a great fit for our staff and for the college.
 She will be a positive force for the volleyball program immediately and will also strengthen our department as well as contribute to the campus community.
 I couldn't be more pleased."

 Bates has a proud volleyball tradition, with an 892-456-1 record over 49 seasons.
 The Bobcats won the first of four ECAC championships in 1989 to cap a 36-0 season, and they have since made two NCAA tournament appearances.